Raxuti333/RVideo/README.md

 ```
 INTEGER - Data is cast to int
-TEXT - Data is returned as is.
+TEXT - Data in double quotation marks is returned as str.
 SIZE - Data is returned as bytes supported scalars [B, K, M, G, T, P]
 BOOLEAN - Data is returned as bool keywords are [TRUE, FALSE]
+ARRAY - Data is TEXT seperated with comma
+DICTIONARY - Data is seperated to TEXT key, value pairs seperated with comma
 ```

 # Preformance